pcorey/pcorey.github.io/_posts/2017-02-06-playing-the-game-of-life-with-elixir-processes.markdown

 Take a look at the entire [`Cell`{:.language-elixir} module on Github](https://github.com/pcorey/life/blob/master/lib/cell.ex).

-## Finding Up Neighbors with Registry
+## Finding Neighbors with Registry

 When generating both the `to_reap`{:.language-elixir} and `to_sow`{:.language-elixir} lists, cells were required to determine if neighboring cells were living or dead.